National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/node-net.md

 # Node Net
 **Repository:** integration-architecture-documentation

-**Description:** This file contains documentation about Integration Architecture Node Net (IA Node Net).
+**Description:** This file contains documentation about Integration Architecture Node Network (Node Net).

 <!-- SPDX-License-Identifier: OGL-UK-3.0 -->

-## Outlines the concept and composition of a Node Network (Node Net).
 A Node Net is a network composed of multiple [IA nodes](IANode/ia-node.md) (and typically a Management Node) working together.
 It is a network that can be deployed by any organisation or consortium to address specific digital twin or data needs or services.
 The Management Node within a Node net handles its lifecycle tasks and ensures alignment with both local and national requirements.

 Also known as N2.